g4b1nagy/hipmenu-autoorder/README.md

 # hipmenu-autoorder

-Create group orders and post them to Skype automagically
+Create hipMenu group orders and post them to Skype automagically

 ### What's this? ###